webix-hub/docs/data/api/refs/virtualrenderstack_props.md

 ==========

 {{api
-- api/virtualrenderstack_datafetch_config.md - defines the start position DataTable will load data from
+- api/virtualrenderstack_datafetch_config.md - defines the number of records that will be loaded during each dynamic loading request
-- api/virtualrenderstack_loadahead_config.md - how much records need to be preloaded in additional to mandatory ones }}
+- api/virtualrenderstack_loadahead_config.md - how the number of records that need to be loaded in addition to mandatory ones during each dynamic loading request
+}}

 @index: